 The Question Underneath the Question

-Obesity has genetic and hormonal components alongside environmental ones that have nothing to do with discipline.
-The same way we don't tell someone with high blood pressure to try harder before prescribing medication, we shouldn't apply a different standard to weight.
-The biology is real, the medications address real biology, and the results in clinical trials are as strong as anything we've seen in this space.
+Obesity has genetic and hormonal components alongside environmental ones that have nothing to do with willpower or discipline.
+We don't tell someone with hypertension to try harder before we'll prescribe anything, the standard shouldn't be different here.
+The biology is real.
+The medications address real biology.
+And the trial results are as strong as anything this field has produced.

-Do weight loss pills work.
-The modern prescription ones, yes, and the gap between what they deliver and what most patients walk in expecting has widened year over year.
-That does not make them right for everyone, and it does not mean the first one tried will be the one that sticks.
-What it means is that the old answer, the "they don't really work" answer, is no longer true.
-The rest is a conversation about fit, cost, and tolerance, and those answers are specific to the person asking.
+So, do weight loss pills work?
+The modern prescription ones, yes, and the gap between what they actually deliver and what most patients expect has only widened.
+That doesn't make them right for everyone.
+And the first one you try isn't always the one that ends up working.
+But the old answer, the one that said "they don't really work", isn't true anymore.
+What's left is a conversation about fit, cost, and what you can tolerate, and those answers are different for everyone.